hollabaq86/code_challenge_2018/README.md

 This picks out randomized groups based on a list of entries and the number of entries per group.

-It requires a CSV file containing one column of entries, where each entry is a new row(please include a header).
+It requires a CSV file containing entries, they can be multiple colums, however entries are comma separated.

 ```
 #example test.csv